 We often recommend residential or inpatient treatment for those who have co-existing mental health or medical conditions (dual diagnosis) and those with a long-term history of drug or alcohol abuse.

 The possible locations of inpatient treatment are either one of the following:

 - Hospital – this provides more intensive access to medical services as well as supervision from healthcare specialists.

 - Residential facility – some inpatient rehabilitation centers may not offer 24/7 access to healthcare specialists, but they offer round-the-clock care from qualified staff personnel.
 When necessary, they can arrange access to different hospital-based services.

 Luxury inpatient centers provide lavish, resort-like services in order for you to be more comfortable while in rehab.

-Executive inpatient centers offer high-end setting to accommodate busy professionals, which allow them to continue their work tasks while still at an inpatient treatment facility.
+Executive inpatient centers offer a high-end setting to accommodate busy professionals, which allows them to continue their work tasks while still at an inpatient treatment facility.

 Outpatient treatment is quite similar to inpatient services, but you are allowed to go home after your Chandler treatment.
 If you have important familial or work responsibilities, outpatient treatment will allow you to continue some of those obligations.